intel/intel-extension-for-pytorch/docs/index.rst

 .. note:: GPU features are not included in CPU only packages.

 Intel® Extension for PyTorch* has been released as an open–source project at `Github <https://github.com/intel/intel-extension-for-pytorch>`_.
-Source code is available at `xpu-master branch <https://github.com/intel/intel-extension-for-pytorch/tree/xpu-master>`_.
+Source code is available at `xpu-main branch <https://github.com/intel/intel-extension-for-pytorch/tree/xpu-main>`_.
 Check `the tutorial <https://intel.github.io/intel-extension-for-pytorch/xpu/latest/>`_ for detailed information.
 Due to different development schedule, optimizations for CPU only might have a newer code base.
-Source code is available at `master branch <https://github.com/intel/intel-extension-for-pytorch/tree/master>`_.
+Source code is available at `main branch <https://github.com/intel/intel-extension-for-pytorch/tree/main>`_.
 Check `the CPU tutorial <https://intel.github.io/intel-extension-for-pytorch/cpu/latest/>`_ for detailed information on the CPU side.

 .. toctree::
    :hidden: